-Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.
+Finding a lost item using numerology might seem impossible, but it has proven accurate and effective.

 Most people believe that numerology is a serious topic that should deal mainly with serious life issues.

-Who says that finding a lost item isn’t serious enough to apply the concept of numerology?
+Who says that finding a lost item needs to be more severe to apply the concept of numerology?

-Well, maybe you haven’t lost something very valuable to you; because if you have, then you will be willing to do or give anything just to get it back.
+Well, maybe you haven’t lost something valuable to you; if you have, then you will be willing to do or give anything to get it back.

 The Concept Behind Using Numerology to Trace Lost Items

-- Then, scribble or write down any nine digits – from number 1 to 9 – that come to your mind afterward.
+• Then, scribble or write down any nine digits from 1 to 9 that come to your mind afterwards.

-- Add the numbers together to get the divine number of the lost item.
-During the addition, continue to reduce the number until it gets to single or double digits.
+• Add the numbers together to get the divine number of the lost item.
+During the addition, reduce the number until it gets to single or double digits.

-- Once you have the divine number, check the chart below to get clues into where your missing item may be.
+• Once you have the sacred number, check the chart below for clues about your missing item.

 Numerology Readings for Missing Items